themattspiral/fast-prng-wasm/docs/namespaces/Xoshiro256Plus_SIMD.md

 # Xoshiro256Plus\_SIMD

-An AssemblyScript implementation of the Xoshiro256+ PRNG, a 64-bit generator with 256 bits of state (2^256 period) and a jump function for unique sequence selection.
+An AssemblyScript implementation of the Xoshiro256+ pseudo random number generator, a 64-bit generator with 256 bits of state (2^256 period) and a jump function for unique sequence selection.

-This version supports WebAssembly SIMD to provide 2 random outputs for the price of 1.
+This version supports WebAssembly SIMD to provide 2 random outputs for the price of 1 when using array output functions.

 ## Variables